TrafficPrivacy/ServerClient/README.md

 # ServerClient
-Serer and Client for demo
+Server and Client for demo

 # To run:
 Checkout the repository.